nasoma/KE-Census/README.md

 # KPHC 2019 Census

-Streamlit app to visulaize KPHC 2019 census data.
+Streamlit app to visualize KPHC 2019 census data.

+---
+This is not an official app affiliated to KNBS or to any agency tasked with collecting, analysing and disseminating statistical data in Kenya.